 We encourage all teams to open source their implementations.

-During the evaluation phase, only the final valid submission on CodaLab will be taken as the official submission to the competition.
+During the evaluation phase, only the final valid submissions on CodaLab will be taken as the official submissions to the competition.

 Feel free join the Google group for task-related news and discussions: email@example.com

 “Learning Emphasis Selection for Written Text in Visual Media from Crowd-Sourced Label Distributions”, 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019)